nqmn/HLD-DDOSDN_ddos_dataset/README.md

 ## Conclusion

-The **HLD-DDoSDN** dataset presents significant labeling and protocol inconsistencies.
-Caution is advised when using it for training machine learning models. **Carefully validating** class-label mappings and traffic characteristics is essential before drawing conclusions from models trained on this dataset.
+The HLD-DDoSDN dataset contains significant inconsistencies, so caution is advised when using it for training machine learning models.
+The `Protocol` feature is recommended to be excluded from model training across all dataset variants.
+If not removed, there is a risk of data leakage, as all non-zero labels use Protocol `6`, which could inadvertently reveal label information during training.

 ---
 ### This is another part of analysis.